HenrikMartinussen/SCWCD/ch4-ws-degrees/readme.txt

 use the wsdl as input in a new project in SoapUI, fill in request parameter value and run test

-integration tests can be run by issuing the command mvn verify in either the parent folder (besides this readme) or in the beerexpert-ws-war subfolder.
+In order to run integration tests: gradle check in either the parent folder (besides this readme) or in the beerexpert-ws-war subfolder.

+If you prefer maven:
+mvn verify

 in case a specific version of JAXB is to be targeted by wsimport see this stackoverflow thread: